alejandropaciotti/trivia/README.md

 # Challenge React Native

-This project is a [React Native](https://facebook.github.io/react-native/) is a challenge to present my knowledge.
+This project is a [React Native](https://facebook.github.io/react-native/) challenge to present my knowledge.

 ## Architecture